20 Tips for Winning Scholarships in Canada

 Tip 17: Keep Yourself Competitive

-To keep yourself competitive, try to maintain an average 80% and above as scholarship committees want academically strong students.
+To keep yourself competitive, try to maintain an average 80% and above in high school as scholarship committees want academically strong students.

 Next, what you want to do is assess your community involvement.
 Scholarships need a combination of both strong academics and community involvement.
 Community involvement includes volunteering, starting an initiative, leadership roles and your extracurricular activities.